Featured image: Frequently asked questions to vegans—answered.

 This whole conversation has been pointless, hasn’t it?

 'What is the most difficult part of being a vegan?'

 Without a shadow of a doubt: you.

-I dedicate this post to those braver people before me who confronted more obstacles—usually people—in their time but who remained dedicated to the cause.
-‘First they ignore you, then they laugh at you, then you win’.
-But, unfortunately, this isn’t a game.
-I credit the following for many of my views: Animal Liberation, Cowspiracy, Earthlings, and, most importantly, fellow vegetarians for demonstrating, to my prior disbelief, how easy it all was.
+I dedicate this post to those braver people before me who confronted more obstacles—usually other humans—in their time but who remained dedicated to the cause.
+'First they ignore you, then they laugh at you, then you win'.
+Unfortunately, this isn't a game.
+I credit the following for many of my views: Animal Liberation, Cowspiracy: The Sustainability Secret (2014), Earthlings (2005), and, most importantly, fellow vegetarians for demonstrating, to my prior disbelief, how easy it all was.